Meet Our Staff & Board

 sarahc [at] ejusa [dot] org

 We often call Sarah “the Dad” at EJUSA, because she fixes things.
 Anything.
 Whether it’s a broken computer or an obscure piece of information that only a dad would know, Sarah is the one to plug that hole.
-And that’s exactly what she does for our state partners as well!
-Sarah opened EJUSA’s Western Field Office in June 2009, bringing her skills and expertise to states west of the Mississippi.
-She came to EJUSA fresh from the 2004 election season, when she managed get-out-the-vote and poll monitoring campaigns for the Unitarian Universalist Association.
+And that’s exactly what she does for all of our communications!
+Sarah became Communications Strategist in 2014 after nine years on EJUSA's state campaign team.
+In the late aughts, she brought her campaign skills and expertise to states west of the Mississippi, opening a Western Field Office in Seattle.
+Now she is back in the DMV - the greater District of Columbia, Maryland, and Virginia area.
+Before her start at EJUSA, Sarah managed get-out-the-vote and poll monitoring campaigns in the 2004 elections for the Unitarian Universalist Association.
 Sarah has also worked for the American Friends Service Committee (AFSC), covering national policy issues, criminal justice, and the death penalty in Washington, DC and Philadelphia.
 Sarah is originally from Indiana and a graduate of Haverford College in Pennsylvania.
 She is a Quaker, a professionally trained singer, and a competitive rower.

 colleenc [at] ejusa [dot] org